ParrotDevel0per/Vortex/docs/addons.md

 ```

 ## Example addon
-Example addon with basic capabilities, it is also located in "Preinstalled" directory
+Example addon with basic capabilities, it is also located in "Preinstalled" directory on every version

 ```python
 from flask import Blueprint